Stylback/home-server/README.md

 | Authentication | No authentication | Forms | Will require a username and password before accessing radarr, great for security as we will expose the service to the internet. |
 | UI | Imperial standard | Whatever you feel like | Make it personal. |

-Finish up by creating a Proxy Host entry in NGINX, adding the app to Homarr and integrating the app in prowlarr.
+Finish up by creating a Proxy Host entry in NGINX, adding the app to Homarr and integrating the app in Prowlarr.

-### Part 3: TV-shows with Sonarr
+### Part 3: Series with Sonarr

-[Sonarr](https://hotio.dev/containers/sonarr/) is a a tv-series collection manager, it allows us to keep our collection up-to-date and uniform, it also helps us discover new content based on our existing library.
-We will be using Hotio's docker image, start by making a directory:
+[Sonarr](https://sonarr.tv/) is a a series collection manager.
+It allows us to keep our collection up-to-date and uniform, it also helps us discover new content based on our existing library.
+We will be using [hotio's](https://hotio.dev/containers/sonarr/) Docker image, start by making the directory structure:

 ```sh
 sudo mkdir -p /srv/sonarr/config
 ```

-Make a docker-compose.yml file:
+Make a `docker-compose.yml` file:

 ```sh
 sudo nano /srv/sonarr/docker-compose.yml
 ```

-Paste:
+Paste the following:

 ```yml
 version: "3.7"